rust-lang/book/src/ch04-02-references-and-borrowing.md

 person owns something, you can borrow it from them.
 When you’re done, you have to give it back.
 You don’t own it.

-So what happens if we try to modify something we’re borrowing?
+So, what happens if we try to modify something we’re borrowing?
 Try the code in Listing 4-6.
 Spoiler alert: it doesn’t work!

 <span class="filename">Filename: src/main.rs</span>